Our top pick for

 SPX FLOW's most recent dividend payout was on 12 October 2021.
 The latest dividend was paid out to all shareholders who bought their shares by 28 September 2021 (the "ex-dividend date").

-SPX FLOW, Inc. , together with its subsidiaries, designs, delivers, and services process technology solutions that perform mixing, blending, fluid handling, separation, thermal heat transfer, and other activities.
-It operates in two segments, Food and Beverage; and Industrial.
-The Food and Beverage segment offers homogenizers, pumps, valves, separators, and heat exchangers primarily under the APV, Gerstenberg Schroeder, Seital, and Waukesha Cherry-Burrell brands.
-The Industrial segment offers air dryers, filtration equipment, mixers, pumps, hydraulic technologies, and heat exchangers primarily under the Airpel, APV, Bolting Systems, Bran+Luebbe, Deltech, Hankison, Jemaco, Johnson Pump, LIGHTNIN, POSI LOCK, Power Team, and Stone brands.
+SPX FLOW, Inc. , together with its subsidiaries, researches, designs, develops, delivers, and services process technology solutions that perform mixing, blending, fluid handling, separation, thermal heat transfer, and other activities.
+It operates in two segments, Nutrition and Health segment, and Precision Solutions.
+The Nutrition and Health segment provides homogenizers, pumps, valves, separators, and heat exchangers, as well as related aftermarket parts and services primarily under the APV, Gerstenberg Schroeder, Seital, and Waukesha Cherry-Burrell brands.
+This also design and assemble process systems.
+The Precision Solutions segment offers air dryers, filtration equipment, mixers, pumps, hydraulic technologies, and heat exchangers primarily under the Airpel, APV, Bolting Systems, Bran+Luebbe, Deltech, Hankison, Jemaco, Johnson Pump, LIGHTNIN, POSI LOCK, Power Team, Philadelphia Mixing Solutions, Stelzer, Uutechnic, and Stone brands.
 This segment primarily serves customers in the chemical, air treatment, mining, pharmaceutical, marine, infrastructure construction, general industrial, and water treatment industries.
-It serves customers through distributors and independent representatives in the United States, China, Germany, Denmark, France, and internationally.

 finder.com is an independent comparison platform and information service that aims to provide you with the tools you need to make better decisions.
 While we are independent, the offers that appear on this site are from companies from which finder.com receives compensation.
 We may receive compensation from our partners for placement of their products or services.
 We may also receive compensation if you click on certain links posted on our site.
 While compensation arrangements may affect the order, position or placement of product information, it doesn't influence our assessment of those products.
 Please don't interpret the order in which products appear on our Site as any endorsement or recommendation from us. finder.com compares a wide range of products, providers and services but we don't provide information on all available products, providers or services.
 Please appreciate that there may be other options available to you than the products, providers or services covered by our service.